casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 Polyphase FIRs
 ^^^^^^^^^^^^^^^^^
 There are two main blocks required for a polyphase filter bank.
 The first is a polyphase FIR block and the second is the FFT.
 Depending on the input data type DSP different blocks can be used to take save hardware resources when possible.
 For real valued time samples the `pfb_fir_real <pfbRealBlk_>`_ block is used.
 When the data are complex the `pfb_fir <pfbBlk_>`_ is used instead.
 A polyphase FIR works by dividing the input time signal into parallel "taps" then applies finite impulse response filters (FIR).
 The output of this block is still a time-domain signal.
-When combined with an FFT, this constitutes a polyphase filterbank.
+When combined with an FFT, this constitutes a polyphase filter bank.
 The `fft_wideband_real <fftRealBlk_>`_ block is used following the `pfb_fir <pfbBlk_>`_.
 The `fft <fftBlk_>`_ block is follows the `pfb_fir <pfbBlk_>`_.
 The complex valued inputs are the generalized implementation of these DSP algorithms.
 Review the real-valued and complex-valued RFSoC example designs to see more of the differences.

 The following descriptions are for the `pfb_fir_real <pfbRealBlk_>`_ block but the general `pfb <pfbBlk_>`_ is configured similar.